cintia-shinoda/cintia-shinoda/README.md

 👩🏻‍💻 Skilled in Python, R, and SQL;

-💻 Interested in Data Science, Artificial Intelligence, Blockchain technologies and Quantum Computing.
+💻 Interested in Data Science, Artificial Intelligence, Blockchain technologies, and Quantum Computing.

 <br>